 2 days from now we will be sitting on our plane to Mexico.
 And since we are planning to stay in Mexico for a longer period of time, we have decided to collect some tips for beginners split by the most common and popular destinations and share the best experiences in Mexico in the year 2021.
-If you are interested in more about the topic, also do review our list of the 10 useful things to know before traveling to Mexico.
+If you are interested in more review our list of the 10 useful things to know before traveling to Mexico.

 When to travel to Cancún